Breaking down the names and teams to know in PIAA District 1

 CD East will go after the 4x2 victory and Pennridge looks to win the 4x4, while the distance relays will bring close races!

-We should see close races in the girls' 4x2, 4x4, 4x8, and DMR at the indoor state meet!
+Expect some close races in the boys 800, mile, and 3K at the indoor state meet!

 There are some great battles brewing in the relays this winter.
 Who are the favorites for state titles?